2023 Most Popular Mental & Social Health Services Bachelor's Degree Schools in the Middle Atlantic Region

 Full Mental & Social Health Services at Clarion University of Pennsylvania Report

 Out of the 13 schools in the Middle Atlantic Region that were part of this year’s ranking, Drexel University landed the # 5 spot on the list.
-Located in the city of Philadelphia, Drexel is a private not-for-profit school with a very large student population.
+Located in the large city of Philadelphia, Drexel is a private not-for-profit college with a very large student population.

 Women make up 86% of the mental health services majors at the school.